In This Issue

 Non-Curricular Activities

-• M1 Event (co2029) - 2025 Medical Student Leadership Lunch & Learn Series - Session 1 of 3: 8/21, 12-1PM, Microsoft Teams.
+2025 Medical Student Leadership Lunch & Learn Series - Session 3 of 3: September 15, via Microsoft Teams.
 Members of the Class of 2029 are invited to this BYO-lunch & learn series to learn about various Student Leadership Opportunities at the Larner College of Medicine.
 Hear from student leaders regarding their affiliated group across these three lunch & learn sessions.
 The first 40 minutes will be formal presentations from the groups, and then the last 20 minutes will be held for questions and discussion.
-Learn more about the Lunch and Learn event.
+Please feel free to bring your lunch to the session (please MUTE your mics; video is up to you, but we always appreciate seeing your faces).
+Join the session, now… Series schedule for 9/15 session:

 co 2028 Students: M2's